bzm10/ColorKit/README.md

 Print("This is a custom message", "red")
 Print("This is a custom message", "#FF0000")
 Print("This is a custom message", (255, 0, 0))

+# You can also add a style to the message
+# (bold, underline, italic, strike, overline, inverse, crossed)
+Print("This is a custom message", "red", "bold")

+# You can also add a background color to the message
+Print("This is a custom message", "red", "bold", "blue")
 ```

+### The first argument is the message, the second argument is the color, the third argument is the style, and the fourth argument is the background color.

 ## Color Palette Example